JiHongKim98/aws-s3-lambda-image-resizer/README.md

 1. **S3 Object Lambda Setup**:

-   You need an S3 bucket and an S3 Object Lambda access point configured.
+   You need an S3 bucket and an S3 Object Lambda configured.
 This includes creating an S3 Object Lambda function and integrating it with your S3 bucket to allow image resizing on the fly.

 2. **Node.js 20.x Runtime**: